jballant/backbone-base-and-form-view/README.md

         testView.triggerDescend('myOtherEvent');

- Arguments and callbacks work in the same fashion as they do with triggerBubble.
+ Arguments and callbacks work in the same fashion as they do with ```triggerBubble```.

-4. Getting the top view of a sub view heirarchy (i.e. the view that doesn't have a parentView of it's own):
+4. Getting the top view of a subview heirarchy (i.e. the view that doesn't have a parentView of it's own):

         testSubView.getTopView();